-Establishing such a result for the case of public reputations and shortlived uninformed players is relatively straightforward (Cripps, Mailath, and Samuelson (2004)).
-Since monitoring is imperfect, deviations from equilibrium play by player 1 cannot be unambiguously detected by player 2, precluding the trigger-strategy equilibria that support permanent reputations in perfect-monitoring games.
+Establishing such a result for the case of public reputations and short-lived uninformed players is relatively straightforward (Cripps, Mailath, and Samuelson (2004)).
+Since monitoring is imperfect, deviations from equilibrium play by player 1 cannot be unambiguously detected by player 2, precluding the triggerstrategy equilibria that support permanent reputations in perfect-monitoring games.
 Instead, the long-run convergence of beliefs ensures that eventually any current signal of play has an arbitrarily small effect on player 2's beliefs.
-When reputations are public, player 1 eventually knows that player 1's beliefs have nearly converged and hence that playing differently from the commitment strategy will incur virtually no cost in terms of altered beliefs.
+Thus, when reputations are public, player 1 eventually knows that player 2's beliefs have nearly converged and hence that playing differently from the commitment strategy will incur virtually no cost in terms of altered beliefs.
+Coupled with discounting, this ensures that deviations from the commitment strategy have virtually no effect on the payoffs from continuation play.
 But the long-run effect of many such deviations from the commitment strategy would be to drive the equilibrium to full revelation.
-Public reputations can thus be maintained only in the absence of incentives to indulge in such deviations, that is, only if the reputation is for behavior that is part of an equilibrium of the complete-information game corresponding to the long-lived player's type.
+Public reputations can thus be maintained only if the gains from deviating from the commitment strategy are arbitrarily small, that is, only if the reputation is for behavior that is part of an equilibrium of the complete-information game corresponding to the long-lived player's type.

 The situation is more complicated in the private-reputation case, where player 2's beliefs are not known by player 1.
 Now, player 1 may not know when deviations from the commitment strategy have relatively little effect on beliefs and hence are relatively costless.
-Making the leap from the preceding intuition to our main result thus requires showing that there is a set of histories under which player 2's beliefs have nearly converged, and that player 1 is eventually relatively certain player 2 has such beliefs.
+Making the leap from the preceding intuition to our main result thus requires showing that there is a set of histories under which player 2's beliefs have nearly converged, and under which player 1 is eventually relatively certain player 2 has such beliefs.